Is a heat pump electricity tariff cheaper in the UK?

 • How your supplier handles rate changes and billing on TOU plans.

-If you don’t have a smart meter, you can still compare single-rate tariffs and some multi-rate options.
-Start with the tariff comparison form and we’ll guide you.
+If you don’t have a smart meter yet, you can still compare single-rate tariffs and some multi-rate options.
+Start with the tariff comparison and we’ll guide you.

 Regional considerations across the UK

-Electricity prices and standing charges can vary by region due to network costs.
-That means a tariff that looks strong in one area may be less competitive elsewhere.
-For heat pump households, those differences can be amplified because your electricity use is typically higher than a gas-heated home.
+Electricity unit rates and standing charges vary by region because of network costs, and the July 2026 cap figures are GB averages.
+A tariff that looks strong in one area may be less competitive elsewhere.
+For heat pump households the difference is amplified, because your electricity use is typically much higher than a gas-heated home.

 Standing charges

-Regional standing charges can meaningfully affect annual costs—especially if you’re comparing tariffs with similar unit rates.
+Regional standing charges sit either side of the 57.19p/day cap average and can meaningfully affect annual cost — especially when comparing tariffs with similar unit rates.

 Off-peak value

-If your region already has a lower single-rate price, TOU savings may be smaller unless you can shift a lot of usage.
+If your region already has a lower single-rate price, time-of-use savings may be smaller unless you can shift a lot of usage.

 Property & climate

-Colder areas and less insulated homes typically use more electricity for heating—making tariff choice even more important.
+Colder areas and less insulated homes use more electricity for heating, making tariff choice even more important.

 Common mistakes when choosing a heat pump electricity tariff